Every character who died in 13 Reasons Why - TheNewsTrace

 When did he die?
 Season three

-Monty de la Cruz, a preferred soccer jock, was killed in jail throughout season three.
+Monty de la Cruz, a well-liked soccer jock, was killed in jail throughout season three.

 He was incarcerated after assaulting Tyler Downs with a brush on the finish of season two and was due to this fact serving time.
-Nonetheless, when phrase unfold across the jail that Monty was a “youngster rapist”, he was shortly focused and murdered in consequence.
+Nevertheless, when phrase unfold across the jail that Monty was a “baby rapist”, he was rapidly focused and murdered because of this.

-After the group determined to pin Bryce’s homicide on him as effectively, Clay started to see visions of Monty throughout season 4 while coping with his guilt over the scenario.
+After the group determined to pin Bryce’s homicide on him as nicely, Clay started to see visions of Monty throughout season 4 while coping with his guilt over the scenario.

 Justin Foley